 The season of food-centered parties and gift-giving starts with a bang with Thanksgiving dinner.
 The annual meal comes with high expectations, as relatives and friends anticipate a multi-course feast.

 Mess up a margarita and burn a few hot dogs on the Fourth of July?
 No problem.
-But if you wreck Thanksgiving dinner because of careless oversight or lack of planning, you will never hear the end of it.
+But if you wreck Thanksgiving dinner because of an oversight or lack of planning, you'll never hear the end of it.
 To escape that fate, it's best to get organized and have a plan for every stage of the cooking process, from prep work to running last-minute errands.
 Here are some quick tips and advice on how to avoid common Thanksgiving Day meltdowns.

 Step 1: Get a head count.
 Estimate the number of mouths to feed in advance.
-Anticipate a few no shows and expect a few stragglers to arrive on your doorstep.
-Doing so enables you to calculate how much food to purchase and to cook, thereby, reducing the amount of food that might go to waste and a mountain of leftovers.
+Anticipate a few no shows and expect a few stragglers.
+Doing so enables you to calculate how much food to purchase and to cook, thereby reducing the amount of food that might go to waste and a mountain of leftovers.

 Step 2: Ask about food preferences when offering an invitation to newcomers.
 In many households it's not dinner without a turkey, but not everyone feels the same way (or eats meat).
 When feeding large groups of people, go for a buffet–style spread and clearly label each dish according to dietary preferences.
 Stack the plates and cups to one side and let the guests self-serve to avoid mishaps.